Tuesday, February 09, 2010 9:11 AM

 • High Turnover Factors - Depending upon these three additional factors, turnover could approach 150%.

-• Compensation - Turnover is higher in straight comission environments.
+• Compensation – Turnover is higher in straight commission environments.
 Straight commission with a long sale cycle will be even worse.
 Straight commission with a long sale cycle and a salesperson without the financial stability to stick it out will exceed 100%.

 • Industry - Turnover in insurance (personal lines), telecommunications (long distance phone service) and automotive (car dealers) is very high because many companies in these industries don't have a selection criteria that extends beyond "breathing and willing" and don't invest time and money on development.